Staffing

 Extra-Curricular Activities

 The Vale is proud of its many and varied extra-curricular activities and the large numbers of students that participate in them.
-They include senior and junior brass ensemble, woodwind ensemble, string ensemble, jazz trio, folk band, belleplates, samba band, choir, lads' vocal group, taiko drumming teams, African djembe group and various rock bands from different years.
+They include senior and junior brass ensemble, woodwind ensemble, string ensemble, jazz band, samba band, choir, lads' vocal group, senior and junior taiko drumming teams, African djembe group and various rock bands from different years.

 Success Stories